daffadaf/UMNSTORY/README.md

 ## ⚙️ Technologies Used ⚙️

-- **Android Studio**: Built using Android Studio with Kotlin/Java.
+- **Flutter**: Cross-platform development for both Android and iOS using a single codebase.
+- **Dart**: Programming language used for Flutter app development.
-- **Firebase**: Real-time database, cloud storage, and authentication.
+- **Firebase**: Firebase Authentication for user login, Firestore for real-time database, and Firebase Cloud Storage for handling images.
-- **RecyclerView**: Efficient and smooth scrolling list for displaying stories.
+- **Provider**: State management solution for handling app states.
-- **Material Design**: Clean and consistent UI/UX across the app.
+- **Material Design**: Clean and consistent UI/UX using Flutter's Material Design components for Android and iOS.